maellak/DIYiotPackages/README.md

-Packages for `avrdude` and required libraries for OpenWRT Barrier Breaker (14.07).
+Packages for `avrdude` and required libraries for OpenWRT Barrier Breaker (14.07) on Raspberry Pi.

 Place the files in the OpenWRT filesystem (e.g. with `scp`) and install with: